 He graduated from Mumford High and received B.A. and M.A. degrees from Wayne State and Oakland University.
 In 1999, he developed Project 2000, an at-risk self-contained program for 8th grade boys.
 After he retired from his teaching career he utilized his knowledge and experience in the field of educational consulting.

-Allen formed his non-profit corporation, Einstein Education Ecosystem in March of 2016, and received 501(3)(c) status the following July.
+Allen formed his non-profit corporation, The Einstein Method in March of 2016, and received 501(3)(c) status the following July.